What is the A+ Schools Program?

 - Enroll in and attend, on a full-time basis, a Missouri Public Community College or Post-Secondary Vocational or Technical School, maintaining a GPA of 2.5 or higher on a 4.0 scale

-- Beginning with the high school senior class of 2015, have achieved a score of proficient or advanced on the Algebra I end of course exam.
+- Beginning with the high school senior class of 2015, have achieved a score of proficient or advanced on the Algebra I or higher level math end of course exam.

 Additional information can be found under "Useful Links" in the A+ folder.